Adventure and romance ... fresh, fun, fiction

-Thank you for finding my place on the web.
+Thank's for dropping by!
 I'm an Australian author, published by Harlequin Mira (HarperCollins).
 Welcome!

 On the Right Track

 A traumatic past, a charismatic stranger and a family legacy … Golden’s quiet country life is about to get messy …

 When the diminutive but fiery Golden Saunders falls from her horse and smashes her leg irreparably, and her racing family is disgraced by a corruption scandal, she thinks she’s hit rock bottom.